 Advance the transseptal guiding sheath/dilator assembly (trans-septal-guiding sheath-dilator-assembly) into the superior vena cava over the J-tip guide wire under anterior-posterior fluoroscopy [1].

+Advance the transseptal guiding sheath/dilator assembly.( C8443 00:00-00:15)

 SCOPE: Fluoroscopic imaging showing the advancement of the transseptal guiding sheath into the superior vena cava over the "J" tip guide wire.
-Videographer: Please film the screen for this shot
+Videographer: Please film the screen for this shot（Screen DJI-0017 00:05:10-00:05:21）

 Remove the guide wire from the dilator [1].
-Position the transseptal needle and stylet assembly until the stylet is positioned just proximal to the dilator tip inside the sheath [2].
-Then remove the stylet [3].
+Advance the transseptal needle into the dilator[2].
+Position the transseptal needle and stylet assembly until the stylet is positioned just proximal to the dilator tip inside the sheath [3].
+Then remove the stylet [4].

-Talent carefully removing the guide wire from the dilator.
+Talent carefully removing the guide wire from the dilator. ( C8443 00:19-00:25)

+Advance the transseptal needle into the dilator.( C8443 00:36-01:12)

-SCREEN/SCOPE: The transseptal needle and stylet assembly is being positioned accurately.
-Videographer: Please film the screen for this shot
+Position the transseptal needle and stylet assembly until the stylet is positioned just proximal to the dilator tip inside the sheath[3].( Screen DJI-0017 06:15-06:22)

-Talent removing the stylet from the assembly.
+Talent removing the stylet from the assembly.（C8443 01:34-01:38）

-Next, adjust the pointer flange so that the needle is positioned perpendicular to the fossa ovalis in the anteroposterior view [1-TXT].
+Next, Gradually retract the entire sheath/dilator/ needle assembly and adjust the pointer flange so that the needle is positioned perpendicular to the fossa ovalis in the anteroposterior view [1-TXT].

+Retract the entire assembly and adjust the pointer. （C8443 01:52-02:12）

-SCREEN/SCOPE: The needle is being positioned perpendicular to the fossa ovalis, in the anteroposterior view.
-TXT: Ensure the needle position is between 3:00 and 5:00 o’clock Videographer: Please film the screen for this shot
+SCREEN/SCOPE: The needle is being positioned perpendicular to the fossa ovalis, in the anteroposterior view. （Screen DJI-0017 07:16-07:38）TXT: Ensure the needle position is between 3:00 and 5:00 o’clock Videographer: Please film the screen for this shot

-Use fluoroscopy to verify that the needle tip is within the dilator [1].
-Gradually retract the entire assembly [2].
+Use fluoroscopy to verify that the needle tip is within the dilator [1]. .
 Videographer: Please film the screen for these shots

-SCOPE: The needle tip’s position is being seen.
+SCOPE: The needle tip’s position is being seen. （Screen DJI-0017 07:25-PPT）

-SCOPE: The entire assembly is being retracted.

 Visualize and identify anatomic landmarks in the 45-degree right anterior oblique view [1].
 Then, extend the needle to full engagement within the sheath/dilator assembly [2].
 Advance it across the interatrial septum [3].
 Videographer: Please film the screen for this shots

-SCREEN/SCOPE: The anatomical landmarks in the 45-degree right anterior oblique view are being seen.
-AUTHORS: Please use the mouse or a pointer to point to the landmarks,if possible.
+SCREEN/SCOPE: The anatomical landmarks in the 45-degree right anterior oblique view are being seen. （2.11.1-PPT ,2.5.2-DSA 00:05） AUTHORS: Please use the mouse or a pointer to point to the landmarks,if possible.

 SCOPE.
-Raw-video-67473-2.11.2-The-needle-extended.mp4 00:00-00:09 Videographer: Please film the screen for this shot as a backup
+Raw-video-67473-2.11.2-The-needle-extended.mp4 00:00-00:09 Screen DJI-0018 01:23-01:30 Videographer: Please film the screen for this shot as a backup

 SCREEN/SCOPE: The needle is being moved across the interatrial septum.
+(Screen DJI-0018 01:56-2:06)

 Maintain a fixed needle position within the left atrium [1].
 Then, advance the sheath/dilator assembly fully over the needle into the left atrial cavity [2].
 Remove the transseptal needle from the dilator [3].
 Videographer: Please film the screen for these shots

-SCOPE: The fixed position of the needle within the left atrium is being seen.
+SCOPE: The fixed position of the needle within the left atrium is being seen.(2.12.1-DSA)

-SCREEN/SCOPE: The sheath/dilator assembly is being advanced over the needle into the left atrial cavity.
+SCREEN/SCOPE: The sheath/dilator assembly is being advanced over the needle into the left atrial cavity.（Screen DJI-0018 02:56-03:13）

-Talent removing the transseptal needle from the dilator.
+Talent removing the transseptal needle from the dilator.(C8457 00:00-00:10)